Action #998

 which supports n-dimensional structures (at least in principle; would need to add operators for >2D access).

-#19 Updated by Mayer Michael almost 11 years ago
+#19 Updated by Mayer Michael about 11 years ago

 Well, the PSF parameters are already stored in a bintable.
 There, in the “PSF” extension, we have 3D arrays for every parameter (stored as function of x,y,lnE).
 Probably, we have to differentiate between instrument coordinates and sky coordinates.
 For instrument coordinates, the bintable should be fine while I guess for sky coordinates, we would need an image, right?